Chalarangelo/30-seconds-of-code/README.md

 Checks if a string is upper case.

-Convert the given string to upper case, using `String.toUpperCase()` and compare it to the original.
+Convert the given string to upper case, using `String.prototype.toUpperCase()` and compare it to the original.

 ```js